More definitions of ACTDefinition of ACT in:

 - Bringing pop acts to perform with an orchestra is a good idea, but too often the symphony takes a back seat to the star.

 act of God

-- An instance of uncontrollable natural forces in operation: the flooding was surely an act of GodMore example sentences
+- An instance of uncontrollable natural forces in operation (often used in insurance claims).More example sentences

 - Storms and other natural disasters are just those: natural disasters and not acts of God.